DonSeals/DonSeals/README.md

 ## How to Reach Me 📬

-Feel free to connect with me on Linkedin or shoot me an email at donaidseals7@gmail.com.
-I'm always open to collaborations, mentorship, or just a friendly chat!
+Feel free to connect with me on Linkedin!
+I'm always open to collaboration, mentorship, or just a friendly chat!

 https://www.linkedin.com/in/don-seals/